Sign Up for Emails

 - Employee Engagement Program

 Looking for ways to strengthen your arts and business partnerships, or just getting started?
 Browse through our professional development offerings that are focused on Arts & Business on ArtsU, Americans for the Arts' online education forum for arts professionals to gain new skills, knowledge, and connections to further their personal and organizational goals.

 Want to converse with your peers about topics like running a campaign, recognizing donors, or allocating funds?
-Contact Private Sector Initiatives Program Manager, Jordan Shue, for conference call recordings on the following topics.
+Contact Private Sector Initiatives Program Manager Jordan Shue for a list of conference call topics and the recordings.